Zero-AB/Scala-Project-1/README.md

 # Scala-Project-1
-This project demonstrates Hive queries using Scala, Spark, and Intellij
+This project demonstrates Hive queries using Scala, Spark, Apache Zeppelin, and Intellij